 No. While our pasta is certified non-GMO, we are not currently pursuing organic certification.
 Our top priority is investing in nutritious, premium ingredients, while keeping our products accessible.
 That being said, for the same reason avocados are considered one of the least important vegetables to buy organic, chickpeas are too.
 Both have a thick, protective layer.
 Avocados have a thick skin, and chickpeas grow in a pod.
 As such, we have tested our chickpea flour for glyphosate, and the results have been clean.
 We work closely with our suppliers to ensure that their standards are in line with our brand values.

-Yes, our pasta and our facility are free from allergens.
 Our manufacturing process and all product produced on our equipment are free from all major food allergens, as defined by FALCPA.
 This includes, but is not limited to, peanuts, wheat, gluten, soybean, tree nuts, sesame, fish, crustacean shellfish, milk, eggs, celery, mustard, and food coloring.

 Yes, Banza pasta is certified Kosher by the Orthodox Union.
 Search Banza here to see our certifications for each shape.
 Note: Our mac and cheese products are not Kosher.

 All Banza products are made in the United States.